Meadow Gold sign

-The Meadow Gold Sign is a historic advertising sign and Route 66 landmark in the Pearl District of Tulsa, Oklahoma.
+The Meadow Gold Sign is a historic advertising sign and U.S. Route 66 landmark in the Pearl District of Tulsa, Oklahoma, United States.
 The sign is located at East 11th Street and South Quaker Avenue.
 The advertisement implements neon signage and was built to promote the Beatrice Dairy Company.

 History

 The sign was built in 1934 by the Claude Neon company, hired by Early Cass as a promotional sign for Beatrice Dairy Company.